310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% endbubble %}

 {% bubble Madara %}
-Hahaha, looks like the plan to get you used to them failed, huh?
+Hahaha, looks like the plan to get you used to them failed, huuuh?
 {% endbubble %}

 {% bubble Kanata %}
 fufu. it is not that [easy] to [overcome] your [weaknesses].

-unlike you, most people cannot [easily] manage to do things just by getting into it… mama.
+unlike you, most people cannot [easily] manage to [do] things just by getting into it… mama.

-anyway, due to chiaki’s [uselessness], the children probably felt they had to [get through] this on their own this time, so they are keeping things going in his stead. everything is [just fine]~♪
+but, due to chiaki’s [uselessness], the children probably felt they had to [get through] this on their own this time, so…

+they are keeping things going in his stead. everything is [just fine]~♪

 it is cuter if chiaki shows his [weak side] every once in a while, anyway. although, i am sure he would rather show his [cool side].
 {% endbubble %}

 {% bubble Madara %}
 Hahaha.
-It would be great if he could manage that, but he’s a little too spontaneous to keep up that kind of image… He’s still got a long way to go before he becomes the perfect hero.
+He'd be first-rate if he could manage that, but he’s a little too spontaneous to keep up that kind of image… He’s still got a long way to go before he becomes the perfect hero.

-But that’s exactly why he struggles to do his best — because he knows he’s lacking, he works hard with all he’s got to make up for it.
-That’s exactly what being human is… It’s completely understandable.
+But it's because he's lacking that he struggles to do his best, and because he's not perfect that he works hard with all he’s got to make up for it.
+That’s exactly what being human is… It’s completely relatable.

-In fact, I think it’s a really cool thing about him.
+In fact, I think it’s a reaaally cool thing about him.

 And so!
 Do your best, Chiaki-san, do your best! ♪
 {% endbubble %}